AnnsAnns/ModFax/README.md

 1. `poetry run python main.py`

+## How To Use

+1. Make sure you and the bot are both moderators of the subreddit you want to broadcast to.
+2. Write a private message to the bot with the subreddit as the subject (e.g. `testsubreddit`) and the message being the message you want to broadcast, including Markdown.
+3. The bot will then broadcast the message to all moderators of the subreddit.

 ## License

 This work is under the [European Union Public License v1.2](LICENSE) or – as soon they will be approved by the European Commission - subsequent versions of the EUPL (the "Licence");